The Money Advice Service (MAS) Quality Framework is intended to raise the quality and consistency of debt advice by accrediting debt advice provision.

 How do pre-August 2014 training courses and non-MAS accredited courses fit into MAS-accreditation?

-What is included in Giving Good Debt Advice?
+What is Giving Good Debt Advice?

 Please note: Staffordshire University has confirmed that those who passed the pre-August 2014 version of CertMAP cannot retake the qualification.